 The Annual Conference working sessions are complemented by a full social programme which provides the opportunity for delegates meet, establish and maintain business contacts and friendships with peers of the legal profession worldwide.

 Scholarships are awarded to young lawyers who wish to participate at the Annual Conference, but may find it financially difficult to do so.
+The 2016 scholarship is now closed, and the scholarships for the 2017 Sidney scholarship will be launched in February 2017.

 These scholarship opportunities are available to those who meet the following criteria: